 • Technology and clinical phase support

 • Facilitating the admissions process

 • Responding to applicant inquiries

 • Supporting your admissions Committee selection process for candidates to the PA program

-The PAPABC course is a three-month program created to address a professional development need for early staged administrators to successfully provide support in physician assistant programs.
+The PAPABC course is a two-month program created to address a professional development need for early staged administrators to successfully provide support in physician assistant programs.
 It is designed to facilitate program development based on practical knowledge from local experts and peers.

 PAPABC addresses the following domains: